 Eddie Murray, passing Boog Powell, becomes the Orioles' all-time home run leader when he hits his 304th round-tripper for Baltimore in a 4-3 loss to the Red Sox at Fenway Park.
-Cal Ripken will move pass his buddy for first-place honors, hitting his 334th four-bagger in 1996.
+Cal Ripken will move past his buddy for first-place honors, hitting his 334th four-bagger in 1996.

 During a WGN pre-game radio broadcast at Wrigley Field, Cubs announcer Harry Caray remarks to the team’s skipper Jim Riggleman, "Well, my eyes are slanty enough, how 'bout yours?", referring to Hideo Nomo, the Japanese rookie hurler scheduled to start for the Dodgers.
 The veteran announcer, known for not backing off for his on-the-air off-handed comments, does issue an apology, calling the incident "unfortunate."

 In an 8-5 win over the Royals, Mariners' Alex Rodriguez sets a major league shortstop record with his 88th extra base hit.
 The Mariners infielder's first-inning double off Chris Haney in the Kauffman Stadium contest establishes the new mark.